-1. 'The vegetation cover indicates that only 59% of the area can be classified as down with the remainder being improved or semi-improved'.
+1. 'The vegetation cover indicates that less than 50% of the area can be classified as down.

-The information supplied previously by EY&D RA (see submission no 19K) does not agree with this.
+The information supplied previously by EY&D RA (see submission no 17E) does not agree with this.
 It indicates that this area is predominantly unimproved calcareous grassland.
 The Phase I Habitat Survey supports this as does the BioDAT report.